NCAS-VISION/VISION-toolkit-v2-development/README.md

 ### Running the toolkit

-The script has now been given minimal packaging so it can be run as a command after installation as per the abov instructions.
+The script has now been given minimal packaging so it can be run as a command after installation as per the above instructions.
 See the available CLI from running:

 ```console